Register as Validator

 "id": 1

-fields to ensure the node is healthy and connected to the network.
+: If the node is connected and tracks the network.